yosbelms/getjs/readme.md

 })
 ```

-In ~15Kb (unminified and uncompressed) Getjs makes possible to use a sequential control flow taking advantage of the huge JavaScript ecosystem including the whole Node.js API which is based on callbacks.
+In ~15Kb (unminified and uncompressed) Getjs makes it possible to use a sequential control flow taking advantage of the huge JavaScript ecosystem including the whole Node.js API which is based on callbacks.
 It also brings CSP (Communicating Sequential Processes) to the JavaScript world.

 Examples of how Getjs allows you to use Promise-based libraries, for example, jQuery: